Yu Pun-hoi: Culture and media

 After returning to Hong Kong from undergraduate studies in Canada, he competed with Rupert Murdoch in a bid to buy the Hong Kong newspaper MingPao in 1991 and lost.
 However, after Murdoch's deal fell through, Yu eventually took over the helm of this influential newspaper as chairman at the age of 33.

 Yu began to expand his media institution rapidly.
 He led Ming Pao into North America with a western and eastern Canada edition of the Ming Pao Daily News (Canada).
 In 1993, Yu launched the Xian Dai Daily newspaper in China, and then acquired Yazhou Zhoukan, a weekly news magazine, from Time Warner.
 In 1992, he launched the Wuhan Cable TV station in China, which utilized a copper fiber network system that was the most advanced cable TV transmission network in China at the time.
 While Wuhan Cable broke ground as the first foreign-owned media in China, it also became the last media entity under a foreign ownership.

 In the early 1990s, Yu set up the first ISP service in Hong Kong, HKNet.

 In 1994, Yu founded the first 24-hour global Chinese language news network, Chinese Television Network (CTN), which included the Chong-Tian News channel and Dadi Entertainment channel.
 On February 19, 1997, Yu personally led the network's worldwide exclusive report on the death of China's leader Deng Xiaoping.
-CTN broke the news live on February 20, 1997 at 1;18 am Beijing Time, which was confirmed by the Xinhua news agency more than an hour later at 2:30am.
+CTN broke the news live on February 20, 1997 at 1:18 am Beijing Time, which was confirmed by the Xinhua news agency more than an hour later at 2:30am.

 After three years, CTN generated a loss of 100 million dollars for Yu.
 He eventually sold the network to a member of the Koo family in Taiwan in 1997.
-CTN was later renamed as Chung T'ien Television (CTi TV).
+CTN was later renamed Chung T'ien Television (CTi TV).

 Even though his investments in television led to huge losses, his investments in digital cinema theaters and movie production have been successful in China.
 His company, Dadi Media, focuses on Chinese cultural, historical, and artistic film productions, including Confucius, Electric Shadows, Iris Chang: The Rape of Nanjing, and Echoes of the Rainbow, which won the Hong Kong Oscars and a Crystal Bear for the Best Film in the Berlin International Film Festival 2010.

 The award winning biopic based on the ancient Chinese philosopher, Confucius, opened in 2010 with a record breaking 2,500 copies, virtually every theatre in China.
 It faced an uphill battle in the box office against the 3D Hollywood epic Avatar, but promoted a new wave of cross-cultural dialogue as this illustrious philosopher’s life story and teachings swept through box offices worldwide.